switchboard-xyz/solana-superior-randomness/README.md

 ## Security Considerations

-- **Private Key Security**: It's crucial for users to safeguard their private keys.
-Exposure of a secret key to the oracle could allow revealing the randomness to the oracle before it commits to a seed on-chain.
+- **Key Security**: It's crucial for users to safeguard generated secrets.
+Exposure of a user's request seed to the oracle could allow revealing the randomness to the oracle before it commits to a seed on-chain.

 - **Oracle Trust**: While the SGX provides a secure environment, always ensure you're interfacing with a reputable and verified oracle queue.